REQUEST AN APPOINTMENT!

 The more we move, the more efficient the body becomes and transporting blood.
 Living a largely sedentary lifestyle does just the opposite and makes it more difficult for veins to do their job properly.

-Standing for long periods of time can play a major role in venous disease risk as well, as it increases the chance of vein leakage.
+Standing for long periods of time can play a major role in vein disease risk as well, as it increases the chance of vein leakage.
 Those who spend most of the day on their feet, or whose jobs require them to stand all day—such as teachers, cooks, baristas, cleaners, factory line workers, or retail workers—tend to be more at risk for this reason.

 On the flip side, those who sit for long periods of time are also at risk, due to the lack of blood flow.
 If your job requires that you sit for most of the day, try to stand at least once per hour to help keep blood moving effectively throughout the legs.